DaisukeBekki/lightblue/README.md

 ```
 $ git clone https://github.com/DaisukeBekki/lightblue.git
 ```
-This operation will create the directory *lightblue* (henceforth we will refer to this directory as <lightblue>) under the current directory.
+This operation will create the directory *lightblue* (henceforth we will refer to this directory as &lt;lightblue&gt;) under the current directory.

 ### Configuration and Installation
-You need to add the environment variable LIGHTBLUE and set its value as <lightblue>.
-You may add the line `export LIGHTBLUE=<lightblue>` to .bashrc, .bash.profile, .bash_profile, or whatever configuration file for your shell.
-Then move to <lightblue> and:
+You need to add the environment variable LIGHTBLUE and set its value as $lightblue>.
+You may add the line `export LIGHTBLUE=&lt;lightblue&gt;` to .bashrc, .bash.profile, .bash_profile, or whatever configuration file for your shell.
+Then move to &lt;lightblue&gt; and:
 ```
-$ cd <lightblue>
+$ cd &lt;lightblue&gt;
 $ stack build
 ```